ai-building-blocks/process-files-service/guidelines.md

 8. Ensure consistent naming and style
 9. Include proper error handling
 10. Update README.md if functionality changes
-11. Use uv for package management
+11. Use uv for package management with pyproject.toml

 ## Core Principles